microsoft/DataMigrationTeam/Migration - Data Migration with BCP and SSIS/readme.md

-# APS to SQL DW Migration – Data Migration with BCP and SSIS
+# APS to SQL DW Migration – Data Migration with BCP and SSIS - Export

 ## Contributors